judechays/STADL/readme.md

 ## Example 1

 The data used to estimate the following examples come from Miguel, Edward, and Shanker Satyanath.
 2011.
-“Re-examining Economic Shocks and Civil Conflict.”
-American Economic Journal: Applied Economics, 3 (4):
-228-32.
-DOI: 10.1257/app.3.4.228 The Miguel and Satyanath (2011) dataset
-contains data on rainfall, economic growth, and civil conflict for the period 1981–1999.
+"Re-examining Economic Shocks and Civil Conflict."
+American Economic Journal: Applied Economics, 3 (4): 228-32.
+DOI: 10.1257/app.3.4.228 The Miguel and Satyanath (2011) dataset contains data on rainfall, economic growth, and civil conflict for the period 1981–1999.

 ### Re-examining Economic Shocks and Civil Conflict (Edward Miguel; Shanker Satyanath, 2011)

 #### Load data

-To begin we read the data, then we run the regression that we will use to create the weight matrix.
+To begin, we read the data, and then run the (non-spatial) regression that we will use to create the weight matrix.

 ``` r
 library(tscsdep)